Pataas: Plot

 Kalyan Sinha is a corrupt IPS officer who gets himself transferred to Hyderabad as ACP and misuses his power to gain monetary benefits in unorthodox methods.
 During this process, he also encourages a local MP named GK, who has become a headache to Murali Krishna, the DGP of Telangana.

 Kalyan happens to be Murali's son, who is angry at the latter as his supposed negligence killed his mother and newborn sister, though Murali actually left his wife in the hospital to save several families in a riot.
 Unaware of this, Kalyan left Murali and joined an orphanage where he became an IPS officer to seek revenge on his father.
 During his life in Hyderabad, Kalyan also meets two women: Mahathi, a journalist working for TV5 and Kavya, a deaf-mute philanthropist who works in a coffee shop.
 He loves Mahathi and expects her to reciprocate the same only to be rejected by her because of his corrupt nature.
 Kavya is killed by GK's brother Nani when she tries to save a techie from being assaulted by him near HITEC City.
 Kalyan considered Kavya as his sister and her death enrages him, so he turns against GK.

 GK wants to make Nani a politician while Kalyan challenges GK to save Nani from getting arrested.
 GK manages to kidnap the techie, but with the help of a transgender, who is the main witness, Kalyan arrests Nani with a non-bailable warrant.
 He also challenges GK to bring Nani out of prison within 3 days.
 Murali and Kalyan are united, and Kalyan's marriage with Mahathi is approved.
 On the third day, GK's men kidnap the transgender and Mahathi.
-Murali, along with his team, go to the spot to save the witness.
-Kalyan manages to save Mahathi but is very far from the spot but is able to save her.
-Meanwhile, Murali and his team, along with the transgender, are killed by GK and his partners.
+Murali, along with his team, go to the spot to save the witness, while Kalyan goes to save Mahathi.
+Kalyan saves Mahathi, but is very far from Murali, who is killed along with his team and the transgender by GK and his partners.
 Nani and his friends are released from jail, and Kalyan plans to kill all of them with the help of an old NRI turned actor Tsunami star Subhash.